pendragon274/tarnish-lang/README.md

-# llvmpp
+# Tarnish
-LLVM++ - LLVM with a macro ecosystem that provides high level language functionality.
+Tarnish - A language with only one keyword, designed to inline many different languages into one.